sid-unizar/apertium-lexinfo-mapping/README.md

 Donandt, K., & Chiarcos, C. (2019).
 Translation inference through multi-lingual word embedding similarity.
 In Proc. of TIAD-2019 Shared Task Translation Inference Across Dictionaries, at 2nd Language Data and Knowledge (LDK) conference.
 CEUR-WS.

+---

+**Changelog**

+Last updated by jubosgil on _2020-12-02_.

+_2020-12-02_

++ Change column names in the csv and tsv files (to shorter, cleaner ones)
++ Correct UD tags to uppercase and remove superfluous spaces
++ Add analysis of the multiple labels for a given Apertium tag.
+The goal was to detect whether a single tag was used with a different meaning in at least one dictionary pair.
+See the summary table [here](https://github.com/sid-unizar/apertium-lexinfo-mapping/blob/master/docs/Analysis_of_multiple_labels_per_Apertium_tag.xlsx).
++ Remove mappings from the tags `apertium:mf` and `apertium:mfn` (differences across languages).
+Now they are only introduced with a `lexinfo:gender` property but *not* mapped to `lexinfo:masculine` or `lexinfo:feminine` individuals.
+See the table mentioned above for details.
++ Update `Readme.md` and POS mapping summary table.

+_2020-08_ and _2020-09_

++ Further analysis of the source of POS mismatches (see notes from past months) and curation of the mapping (e.g. `apertium:nn` does not always refer to a noun despite the label "Noun noun" in hbs-mkd and hbs-slv dictionary pairs)

+_2020-07_
+ + Manual addition of missing tags to this initial list of mappings on the basis of Apertium's List of Symbols: https://wiki.apertium.org/wiki/List_of_symbols
+ + Some mappings are not included in the Apertium documentation, but now mappings listed there should be included here.
+ + Analysis of POS differences source-target entries.
+See discussion [here](https://github.com/acoli-repo/acoli-dicts/issues/9), extended with the analysis [here](https://github.com/sid-unizar/apertium-lexinfo-mapping/blob/master/docs/Apertium%20POS%20differences.md)
+ + Curation of the mapping after Issue 1 and the analysis mentioned above

+_2020-05-21_

+Added POS mapping summary table, including UD tag, to `README.md`